HW71/ManagedOpenSSL.net/README.md

 A managed [OpenSSL](https://www.openssl.org/) wrapper written in C# for the 2.0 .NET Framework that exposes both the [Crypto API](https://www.openssl.org/docs/crypto/crypto.html) and the [SSL API](https://www.openssl.org/docs/ssl/ssl.html).

-This a must for .NET developers that need crypto but don't want to use Microsoft's SSPI.
+This is a must for .NET developers that need crypto but don't want to use Microsoft's SSPI.

 This wrapper is based on version 1.0.2k of libeay32.dll and ssleay32.dll.
 The corresponding binaries have been taken from: